Crystal Caves: Gameplay

 Mylo begins each level with three hit points.
-Lose all hit points, and the player goes back to the start of the level.
-Finish a level with all hit points, and the player gets a bonus score of $50,000.
+If all hit points are lost, the player goes back to the start of the level.
+If a level is finished with all hit points, the player gets a bonus score of $50,000.

 Development

 Crystal Caves was inspired by Miner 2049er.
 The main character's name, "Mylo Steamwitz", was coined by George Broussard and was meant to sound like a loser's name.
 Most graphics were created by Frank Maddin.

 Development on Crystal Caves began back when George Broussard was still releasing games under the name Micro F/X. A few months into the development (when about 50–70% of the game was complete) Broussard joined Apogee and Crystal Caves became an Apogee product.
 It was originally going to be released on September 5, 1991 but was delayed for a month.

-On October 24, 2005, 3D Realms (formerly Apogee) released a maintenance patch to fix a bug in the game which set the player's computer's clock backwards 100 years after playing on Windows XP.
+In October 2005, 3D Realms (formerly Apogee) released a maintenance patch to fix a bug in the game which set the player's computer's clock backwards 100 years after playing on Windows XP.